andre-a-alves/mdcal/README.md

 # Generate calendar for a specific year and month
 mdcal 2025 12

+# Generate calendar for a range of months within the same year (March through May 2025)
+mdcal 2025 3 5

+# Generate calendar for a range of months across different years (December 2025 through January 2026)
+mdcal 2025 12 2026 1

 # Generate calendar with custom options
 mdcal 2025 12 --start=sunday --no-week-no --workweek=true --no-comment=true --justify=center

 # Using short flags
 mdcal 2025 12 -s sunday -w -W -c -j center
 ```

+Note: When specifying a range of months, the end date must be after the start date.
+If an invalid range is provided (e.g., `mdcal 2026 1 2025 12`), an error message will be displayed.

 ## Options